-- Clear all obstacles from under lift and vehicle, and ensure only lift operator is in the lift area. - Stay clear of lift and raise the lift off the safety locks. - Pull safety latch releases and press the lower lever to begin descent. - Ensure lift is fully lowered, and having another person guide you, carefully unload the lift by driving off of the lift runways.
+- Clear all obstacles from under lift and vehicle and ensure only lift operator is in the lift area. - Stay clear of lift and raise the lift off the safety locks. - Pull safety latch releases and press the lower lever to begin descent. - Once the lift is fully lowered, have another person guide the driver and carefully unload the lift by driving off of the lift runways.